You have no items in your

 Welcome to Sensory Direct

-Sensory chew toys are an excellent way to provide oral stimulation, exercise the mouth muscles, build oral tone, and practice biting/chewing skills.
+Sensory chew toys are an excellent way to provide oral stimulation, exercise the mouth muscles, build oral tone, and practise biting/chewing skills.
 Oral motor chew tools can also be used as oral fidgets, redirecting finger/knuckle biting and other inappropriate chewing habits to a safer outlet..
 We sell a range of autism chew toys that are suitable for those on the spectrum or just for those who chew clothes, cuffs, fingers etc. Our bestselling Chewbuddy range is made in the UK and consists of the Chewbuddy Stickman for younger children and the Chewbuddy Super for more agressive biters.

 Why do Autistic Children like to Chew?